Orca Slicer

 - Calibration Tools – Built-in tests for Pressure Advance, Input Shaping, Temperature Towers, Retraction, and Adaptive Bed Mesh (to handle uneven or warped beds).

-- First Layer & Z Offset Tuning – Simple visual tools and test prints make it easy to achieve the perfect first layer.
+- First Layer & Z Offset Tuning – Simple visual tools and test printer make it easy to achieve the perfect first layer.
+With these steps completed, Orca Slicer is ready to deliver accurate and high-quality 3D prints right from your first project.

 Top Orca Slicer Features